 “When we talk about changing behaviour, we mean going back to basics, where healthy and sustainable living is the standard”, says Enitor.
 “To restore balance to your body and mind, you can go back to the most basic things, like taking exercise more regularly, eating less sugar and more vegetables, greater exposure to sunlight, sleeping better and drinking more water.
 For me, my grandparents in Friesland are a shining example.
 They are 84 and still very fit.
 They have a home where they feel free, there is space to relax, they take care of the garden, have a healthy diet and go almost everywhere on foot.
 They live independently and still have many life goals, while you have just one goal if you are unhealthy: becoming healthy again.
 My grandma always says: it doesn’t matter how long I live, but how I grow old.
 With that thought in mind, I founded Urban Genetics.
 This new platform is based around a new definition of health, formulated by former GP and researcher Machteld Huber.
 While it is still very much in development, you can expect a refreshing concept with a unique approach.”

-This article is part of the “All.Together.Now” series of stories, in which MKA partners and visionaries discuss how we want to live in the city of the future.
+This article is part of the “Supermakers” series on our Superlofts website.
+Together with pioneers and visionaries we discuss how we want to live in the city of tomorrow.